Children’s Dental Care Tips For Parents

 Limit frequency of snacking, which can increase a child's risk of developing cavities.

 Encourage children to drink from a cup as they approach their first birthday.
 Children should not fall asleep with a bottle.
-On demand night time breastfeeding should be avoided after the first primary teeth begin to erupt.
 Drinking juice from a bottle should be avoided.
 When juice is offered, it should be in a cup.

 Children should be weaned from the bottle at 12–14 months of age.